ssardina-agts/elevator-sarl-base/README.md

   - Refer to the [MW capacities](https://github.com/ssardina-agts/elevator-sarl-mw/tree/master/src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlmw/capacities) to understand what is provided to interact with the elevator simulator.
 - The [SARL-PROLOG-CAP](https://github.com/ssardina-agts/sarl-prolog-cap) framework that provides agents with the skill to use [SWI-Prolog](http://www.swi-prolog.org/) for belief maintenance & management.
 Such framework relies, in turn, on the [JPL](https://jpl7.org/) for linking Prolog with Java.

+The system has been tested under Linux Ubuntu 20.04 and Windows 10.

+* In Linux, Java JDK and Maven can be obtained via the package manager.
+For SWI-Prolog and JPL install packages `swi-prolog` and `swi-prolog-java` via this [PPA](https://www.swi-prolog.org/build/PPA.html).
+* In Windows, install Java JDK 1.8+ (make sure it is the 64-bit one), [Maven for Windows](https://maven.apache.org/guides/getting-started/windows-prerequisites.html), and [SWI-Prolog](https://www.swi-prolog.org/download/stable) with Java Interface, and make sure you add them all to your `Path` environment variable.
 ## VERSION MANAGEMENT

 The version convention used is `Major.Minor.<SARL Version>`.